AlexanderEggers/hitogo/README.md

 3. Start using Hitogo!

 If you have finished step 1 and 2, you are ready to go!
-Using Hitogo you can create views, popups and dialogs.
+Using Hitogo you can create views, popups, dialogs, toasts and snackbars.
 Each builder system will be covered in full length inside the wiki (coming very soon!).

 ```java
 // To create a simple alert that displays a short message, you could do that: